Chikako, Princess Kazu: Buddhist nun

 The body of Iemochi was found.
 An old tradition was if the husband died, his wife would cut a piece of her hair, and the hair would be buried with her husband, but the hair that was buried with Iemochi was not Kazunomiya's.

 There is a legend that Princess Kazu gave one of her ladies-in-waiting to Iemochi as a concubine, named Sachi.
 Sachi followed the shōgun to Kyoto and Osaka, but one year after Iemochi's death, Sachi was murdered by a samurai from Satsuma who believed her to be Princess Kazu.

-In literature
+In popular culture

 The exhumation of Princess Kazunomiya's remains, together with the story of the mysterious fading photograph that was found with her, was referenced in Yasunari Kawabata's 1961 novel Beauty and Sadness.

+Princess Kazunomiya was portrayed by Yumi Adachi in the 2003 Fuji TV miniseries Ōoku.